What Is Amortization?

 Negative amortization is actually a feature in some loan products.
 Payment-option adjustable-rate mortgages (ARMs) and graduated payment mortgages (GPMs) are both examples of negative amortization loans.

 In a payment-option ARM, the borrower chooses what portion of their payment is applied to interest; the unpaid portion is tacked onto the loan balance.
 With a GPM, the amortization schedule is structured so that payments are lower at the beginning of the term and increase over time.
-This results in unpaid interest which is added onto the principal.
+This results in unpaid interest which is added to the principal.

 Negative amortization provides payment flexibility for borrowers but it usually results in significantly higher interest charges over the life of the loan.
 In most of these loans, payments are usually recalculated at scheduled intervals during the loan to realign it with the amortization schedule.